ANS synthesizer

+History and creation

 Murzin named his invention in honour of the composer Alexander Nikolayevich Scriabin (ANS): Scriabin (1872–1915) was an occultist, theosophist, and early exponent of color-sound theories in composition.
 The synthesizer was housed in the electronic-music studio situated above the Scriabin Museum (just off of the Arbat in central Moscow) before moving to the basement of the central university on the corner of Bolshaya Nikitskaya.
 It was saved from the scrapheap thanks to Stanislav Kreichi, who persuaded the university to look after it.

 The ANS was used by Stanislav Kreichi, Alfred Schnittke, Edison Denisov, Sofia Gubaidulina, and other Soviet composers.
 Edward Artemiev wrote many of his scores of the movies of Andrei Tarkovsky with the help of the ANS.
 Of particular note is Artemiev's score of Tarkovsky's Solaris in which the ANS was used to abstract, sci-fi effect akin to ambient music.

 After several years at the Theremin Center, the ANS (there is only one—the original was destroyed and this is the improved version) is now located in the Glinka State Central Museum of Musical Culture in Moscow.

 Recordings

 An album of works by the composers mentioned above, called "Musical Offering" was released on Melodiya (C60 30721 000) in 1990—although the recordings date from the 1960s and 1970s.
 Recordings by Stanislav Kreichi—"Ansiana" and "Voices and Movement"—as well as earlier works ("Electroshock Presents: Electroacoustic Music") that used the synthesizer are available on Electroshock Records.
 A soundtrack of the film Into Space (1961) in collaboration with Edward Artimiev remains unreleased.
 In 2002, BBC Radio 4 broadcast a program about the ANS by Isobel Clouter as part of her Soundhunter series.
 In 2004, the British experimental group Coil released CoilANS, a boxed set of experimental drone music performed on the ANS.
 The Norwegian artist Zweizz released a cassette in 2007 on which side B is made entirely out of ANS recordings.
 The British experimental group T.A.G.C. utilized sounds generated on the ANS on two compositions that were released in 1996 on the Deepnet compilation album.

+ANS (For Evgeny Murzin), Track 11 of the album For 2 by German musician Carsten Nicolai, released in 2010, was recorded live with the ANS Synthesizer at Theremin Center, Moscow State Conservatory.

+Software Emulations

 Virtual ANS

-The ANS has been simulated by developer Alexander Zolotov in his software, Virtual ANS.
-Written in Pixilang, the app is supported by Windows, Mac OS X, Linux, Apple iOS and Android.
-Now in its third major version, the simulator's stable release was in 2019.
+Virtual ANS is an ANS simulator app by Alexander Zolotov, developer of the SunVox music creation software, initially released in 2007 and available for Microsoft Windows, macOS, Linux, iOS, and Android.
+Playback of the spectogram can be controlled with MIDI controllers since version 3.0, which was released in 2019.
+A 2013 review in the website for the music technology magazine Sound on Sound highly recommended it.